senthilp/spofcheck/README.md

     spofcheck -f junit-xml -o /tests www.ebay.com www.amazon.com

 ##Rules
-spofcheck by default runs with 5 rules.
+spofcheck by default runs with 5 rules (checks).
 The rules are maintained in the [rules.js](https://github.com/senthilp/spofcheck/blob/master/lib/rules.js) file.
 New rules can be easily added by pushing entries to the [rules](https://github.com/senthilp/spofcheck/blob/master/lib/rules.js#L6) array or calling the spof api [registerRules](https://github.com/senthilp/spofcheck/blob/master/lib/engine.js#L142).
+The default rules are explained below

+1. **3rdparty-scripts**: Always load 3rd party external scripts asyncronously in a non-blocking pattern
+1. **application-js**: Load application JS in a non-blocking pattern or towards the end of page
+1. **fontface-stylesheet**: Try to inline @font-face style.
+Also make the font files compressed and cacheable
+1. **fontface-inline**: Make sure the fonts files are compressed, cached and small in size
+1. **fontface-inline-precede-script-IE**: Make sure inlined @font-face is not preceded by a SCRIPT tag, causes SPOF in IE